Consumer Reports has no financial relationship with advertisers on this site.

 Myth 2: It’s Safer to Space Out Kids' Vaccines

-The CDC each year recommends a vaccination schedule for children.
+Each year the CDC recommends a vaccination schedule for children.
 (It has one for adults as well.)
 This tells healthcare providers and parents when youngsters should receive vaccines for a variety of infectious diseases, such as hepatitis B, rotavirus, human papillomavirus, and tetanus.

 But some people worry that having so many vaccines in a short period of time early in life—children can get as many as 29 shots by age 6, not counting a yearly flu vaccine—may overwhelm kids' immune systems.